 Bhutan’s trade is heavily concentrated in the region.
 India continues to remain the largest trading partner accounting for more than 80% of Bhutan’s total trade, although the share of trade with other countries has grown over the years.
 Bhutan has free trade relations with India and preferential trade agreement with Bangladesh.
 It is pursuing negotiations for preferential / free trade agreement with Nepal and Thailand.

-Bhutan is a member of the South Asian Free Trade Area (SAFTA) and the Bay of Bengal Initiative for Multi-sectoral Technical and Economic Cooperation (BIMSTEC) and has taken steps towards accession to the WTO.
+Bhutan is a member of the South Asian Free Trade Area (SAFTA) and the Bay of Bengal Initiative for Multi-sectoral Technical and Economic Cooperation (BIMSTEC).

 Culture in Bhutan is a living phenomenon.
 Day to day rituals, traditional arts and crafts, festivals, ceremonies, values systems all hold deep significance for the Bhutanese people and it is these values that define them.